If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Switch to eco-friendly products to reduce irritants, asthma attacks, and pollution.
+• Switching to eco-friendly products reduces exposure to irritants and toxic chemicals.

-• Use natural ingredients like vinegar, baking soda, and hydrogen peroxide for cleaning.
+• You can save money by using simple ingredients like vinegar, baking soda, and lemons.

 14 Benefits of Green Cleaning

-Let’s take a look at all the advantages of switching to green cleaning.
+Let’s look at the specific advantages of ditching the chemicals and switching to green cleaning.

 1. Say Goodbye to Irritants

 One study found that 75 percent of cleaning products contain irritants, 64 percent contain harmful substances, and 28 percent contain corrosive ingredients (1).
-When you switch to green, you can say goodbye to all of that.
-In turn, you’ll experience less eye, skin, and ingestion irritation.
-You could also experience less wheezing and asthma-like symptoms.
+When you switch to green, you eliminate these risks.
+In turn, you will experience less eye, skin, and lung irritation.
+Many people also report fewer asthma-like symptoms after making the change.

 2. Reduces Asthma Attacks

-Speaking of asthma, switching to green cleaning products can significantly reduce your asthma attacks since harsh chemicals can trigger these attacks (2).
+Speaking of asthma, switching to green cleaning products can significantly reduce asthma attacks since harsh chemicals often trigger them (2).

 3. Better for the Planet

-Many people switch to green cleaning for the protection of our planet.
-Cleaning products are a huge source of urban air pollution (3).
-When you make the switch, you’re increasing indoor and outdoor air quality, which is better for both the planet and your lungs.
+Many people switch to green cleaning to protect our environment.
+Traditional cleaning products are a massive source of urban air pollution (3).
+When you use natural ingredients, you increase indoor and outdoor air quality.
+It is a win for the planet and a win for your lungs.

 4. Better for the Fish

-Making the switch to green products is also better for aquatic species and waterways (4).
+Green products are safer for aquatic species and our waterways (4).

 The hazardous chemicals in traditional cleaning products, such as alkylphenol ethoxylates, have serious adverse effects on water.
-It pollutes it, which in turn harms the wildlife.
-Green products tend not to contain chemicals and ingredients that harm waterways or wildlife.
+They pollute the supply, which harms wildlife.
+Green products rarely contain ingredients that damage ecosystems.

 5. You May Save Money

-You can actually make a lot of cleaning solutions using products you already have.
-This includes white vinegar, baking soda, hydrogen peroxide, even lemons.
-This stuff is cheap and can be bought in bulk.
+You can make effective cleaning solutions using products you likely already have.
+This includes white vinegar, baking soda, hydrogen peroxide, and lemons.
+These items are cheap and available in bulk.

 6. More Sustainable Packaging